INN/link-roundups/docs/installation.md

 # Installation

-If you're an INN member making use of INN's [Largo Project](https://largoproject.org) hosting, the Link Roundups plugin is already installed. *Be sure to choose Link Roundups and not the now deprecated argo-links plugin.*
+If you're an INN member making use of INN's [Largo Project](https://largoproject.org) hosting, the Link Roundups plugin is already installed.
+Just [contact us](http://jira.inn.org/servicedesk/customer/portal/4) through the Largo help desk to have it activated on your site.

 ## Manual Install